adrianbj/TracyDebugger/docs/debug-bar.md

 ## ![Dumps Recorder](icons/dumps-recorder.svg ':no-zoom')Dumps Recorder
 If this panel is enabled, any calls to bd() will be sent to this panel instead of the main dumps panel.
 This is useful in several situations where you want to compare dumps from various page requests.
 Dumps will be preserved until the session is closed, or until you click the "Clear Dumps" button.
 It can also be useful in some situations where dumps are not being captured with the regular dumps panel which can sometimes happen with modules, complex redirects, or other scenarios that are hard to pin down.

+The panel polls for new dumps in the background (adaptive 3–30s interval) so you'll see dumps produced by other requests — for example, a webhook firing on the same page — appear without needing to reload.

 ***

 ## ![Errors](icons/errors.svg ':no-zoom')Errors